sillelien/configurator/README.md

 3)

 EITHER: On each client that uses configurator you need to name the link to the server as `scserver`.
-Install git in your client image and then make sure you run the following as a background daemon:
+Install `socat` and `git` packages in your client image and then make sure you run the following as a background daemon:

 ```bash
     curl http://${SCSERVER_PORT_1500_TCP_ADDR}:${SCSERVER_PORT_1500_TCP_PORT} | sh